davitbzh/tiktok-recsys/README.md

-# Real time feature computation using Bytewax.
+# Real time feature computation using Apache Flink.

 ## Introduction
 In this guide you will learn how to create a real-time feature engineering pipeline and write real-time features